DominickThe3rd/CognitiveSyzygy/README.md

 # CognitiveSyzygy
 Empirical black-box systems analysis, A.I. model transcripts across frontier models &amp; taxonomical refinement over growing session.

 - **IMPORTANT NOTE:**  Since nobody really cared or even bothered to peruse this repository, I have decided to discontinue it.
-It will remain up so people, if any ever show, can help themselves to whatever, but do not expect further updates.
+It will remain up so people, if any ever show, can help themselves to whatever, but *do not expect further updates*.
 That is all for now.

 ................................................................................................................................